5ujinKang/Paper-Wiki/templete.md

 - **Keywords:**
 - **Core Idea (inferred from keywords):**

----

 ## A-2.
 Abstract
-**Focus:**
-- Problem statement — What problem does the paper try to solve, and why is it significant?
+- Problem statement ( What problem does the paper try to solve, and why is it significant? ) :
-- Limitations of prior work
+- Limitations of prior work  :
-- High-level design principle / key novelty
+- High-level design principle / key novelty :

-**My Understanding:**

 ---

 ## A-3.
 Introduction
-**Focus:**
 - Problem statement
 - Design principle
 - Overall storyline of the work